bytestring-net/bevy_lunex/crates/bevy_lunex/README.md

 * **Path-Based Hierarchy:** Inspired by file system paths, this approach allows for intuitive structuring and nesting of UI elements.
 It's designed to make the relationship between components clear and manageable, using a syntax familiar to most developers, while also avoiding the safety restrictions Rust enforces (as they don't help but instead obstruct for UI).

+* **Resizable:** Lunex is designed to support ALL window sizes out of the box without deforming.
+The built in layout types react nicely and intuitively to aspect ratio changes.

 * **Retained Layout Engine:** Unlike immediate mode GUI systems, Bevy_Lunex uses a retained layout engine.
 This means the layout is calculated and stored, reducing the need for constant recalculations and offering potential performance benefits, especially for static or infrequently updated UIs.

 * **ECS friendly:** Since it's built with ECS, you can extend or customize the behavior of your UI by simply adding or modifying components.
-The scripting is done by regular systems and callbacks are done using events.
+The interactivity is done by regular systems and events.

 * **2D & 3D UI:** One of the features of Bevy_Lunex is its support for both 2D and 3D UI elements, leveraging Bevy's `Transform` component.
 This opens up a wide range of possibilities for developers looking to integrate UI elements seamlessly into both flat and spatial environments.
+Diegetic UI is no problem.

 * **Mod picking:** For interactions, we intagrate with [bevy_mod_picking](https://github.com/aevyrie/bevy_mod_picking), which is getting upstreamed into Bevy.
 Lunex also provides custom picking backend, you just need add `"picking"` feature.